nginxinc/nginx-amplify-doc/content/known-issues.md

 {{</bootstrap-table>}}

 #### Description
-NGINX Agent does not support reporting the plus.* metrics per zone but it can be used to display a cumulative sum of values from each zone.
+NGINX Agent does not support reporting the `plus.*`` metrics per zone, but it can be used to display a cumulative sum of values from each zone.

 ### {{% icon-bug %}} Configuration analysis fails when NGINX root configuration is not named `nginx.conf` {#658}